The Haitian Machete Fencing Project

 Training in Haiti

 The Haitian Machete Fencing Project offers 9-day training intensives in Haiti for serious-minded foreigners seeking to explore traditional Haitian fencing in context and in depth.
-After a hiatus due to COVID-19, we began hosting guests again this past summer and had a fantastic time.
-Our next program is scheduled for July 2022.
+After a hiatus due to COVID-19 and political instability in Haiti, we have begun hosting these intensives once again with additional precautions in place.
+Our next program is scheduled for August 2024.
 If you are interested in joining us, please read the details below, and then if you think you might be up for it feel free to contact us.

 The Details